DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 Table

-My original thought for this overland trailer was to have a portable, folding table that I stored in the cargo area of the trailer.
-Similar to the hard wired lights I ultimately settled on, I decided that a hard mounted table would be most beneficial and worth the extra effort upfront…and it sure was!
+My original plan for this overland trailer was to have a portable, folding table that I stored in the cargo area.
+Similar to the hard-wired lights I ultimately settled on, I decided that a hard-mounted table would be most beneficial and worth the extra effort upfront… and it sure was!

-I made a custom fold down table along one side of the trailer that is approximately 6’ long and 18” deep.
-The table itself is constructed from wood and I used a piano hinge and aluminum angle to secure the table to the trailer.
+I made a custom fold-down table along one side of the trailer, approximately 6’ long and 18” deep.
+The table itself is constructed from wood, and I used a piano hinge and an aluminum angle to secure it to the trailer.

 Stainless steel tabletop options are available, but at a very hefty price point.
 I kind of like the way the wood looks, and it is much cheaper.